bluzDK/bluz-docs/docs/tutorials/gateway_getting_started.md

     ![hero](/img/console_claim_ss.png)

+*NOTE: If the LED on D7 does not start to blink rapidly once the Core/Photon is breathing cyan, please follow these steps:

+1. Unplug the Core/Photon from the gateway shield
+2. Plug the Core/Photon into a USB power source and let it power on and get to the breathing cyan state
+3. While still powered, plug the Core/Photon into the gateway shield, being careful to push on the sides of the board and NOT push on the metal shielding

+**Some boards shipped with firmware v1.0.47, those shipped before April 18th, 2016, may require these steps to connect.
+Once you update the firmware of the gateway shield, this will no longer be necessary.
+Follow these steps only if the LED on the gateway shield doesn't act accordingly.**

 ##LED States
 The LED on D7 is the indicator LED for the nrf51822 system and its connection to the cloud.
 The LED will have several states:
-- Blinking quickly: Attempting to connect to the Particle cloud
+- Blinking quickly (twice a second): Attempting to connect to the Particle cloud
-- Blinking slowly: Connected to the Particle Cloud
+- Blinking slowly (once every two seconds): Connected to the Particle Cloud

 When an OTA update is initiated, the LED will also blink on/off for each data chunk received, so it will blink somewhat steadily on/off.